What you can expectBy Mayo Clinic staff

 Your doctor may ask you to remove your clothing and change into a gown.
 You'll then be positioned in a way that allows your doctor to most easily insert the needle.

 The area around the injection site is cleaned.
 Your doctor may also apply an anesthetic spray to numb the area where the needle will be inserted.
+In some cases, your doctor may use ultrasound or a type of X-ray called fluoroscopy to watch the needle's progress inside your body — so it will be placed in exactly the right spot.

-The needle is then inserted into the injection site.
-If you're receiving a cortisone shot in a joint, the doctor inserts the needle inside the joint.
 You'll likely feel some pressure when the needle is inserted.
 Let your doctor know if you're uncomfortable.

 After the cortisone shot